iter-idea/IDEA-AWS/README.md

 ## Notes

-The AWS-SDK is already pre-installed in every Lambda Function; therefore, it's a devDependency.
+The AWS-SDK (v3) is already pre-installed in every Lambda Function; therefore, the clients are all in `devDependency`.